Seasonal Issues

 • Swelling around the face and/or neck

-• Hives, areas where hair sticks up in a circular pattern
+• Hives or areas where hair sticks up in a circular pattern

 • Pale gums